Sample read · Invented persona

 Caught your eye for reasons you can't articulate.

-The calibration phase set the bar at 6.0.
+Your first three dates set the bar at 6.0.

 Your first three dates averaged 6.0 on Compatibility.
 That number is your line.
 Anyone who clears it on the markers that actually predict the long arc, commitment, appreciation, curiosity, healthy conflict, is worth taking seriously.
 Anyone who doesn’t, isn’t, no matter how high the spark.

-The selection phase showed the pattern, twice over.
+The next six showed the pattern, clearly.

 The pattern is doing a job.